The Best Hiking Shorts for Men of 2020

 Patagonia Nine Trails Short

 Light and airy, the Patagonia Nine Trails is a prime choice for trail runs and long hikes.
-The interior liner provides the support and comfort that we want when we are on the move all day.
-Because the liner is directly against your skin, they have an odor control treatment, which is especially useful if you are wearing the pair again and again and again without having the opportunity (or energy) to wash them.
+They come with an interior liner that provides the support and comfort that we want when we are on the move all day.
+The liner is finished with an odor control treatment, which is especially useful if you are wearing the pair again and again and again without having the opportunity (or energy) to wash them.
 The elastic waist and drawstring keep these shorts in place.

 They are great for all kinds of hiking and other physical activity, but the style limits their versatility.
-They look much more like a classic pair of running shorts than any other model, so we wouldn't opt for them if we knew we had to go directly from the trail into town.
+They look much more like a classic pair of running shorts, so we wouldn't opt for them if we knew we had to go directly from the trail into town.
 All things considered, we really like this pair and wouldn't hesitate to grab them on our next warm-weather endurance adventure.

 Read review: Patagonia Nine Trails